 Q. Are two eggs a day safe?

-Eating two eggs daily is generally considered safe for most healthy people.
-Eggs provide high-quality protein and essential nutrients like vitamins A, D, and B12.
+Incorporating two eggs into your daily diet is typically safe for most healthy individuals.
+Eggs are a rich source of high-quality protein essential for muscle development and overall bodily functions.
+Additionally, they contain essential nutrients, including vitamins A, D, and B12.

 Q. Can I eat five eggs a day?